cloudflare/cloudflare-docs/content/version-management/reference/read-only-environments.md

 # Read-only environments

-When an environment is read-only, any versions deployed to this environment will permanently become read-only.
+When an environment is read-only, versions deployed to this environment will permanently become read-only.
 This setting protects sensitive environments from accidental changes.

+**Version Zero** is an exception to this rule and is always editable.

 {{<render file="_production-read-only-default.md">}}
 <br/>